 Value Added Tax

-The vast majority of contractor companies are also registered for Value Added Tax (VAT).
-VAT is applied to all services you provide to your contracting clients, and you can reclaim VAT on purchases you make via your company (subject to the conditions of any special VAT scheme you join).
-The standard rate for VAT (which you charge to your client) is 20%.
+VAT applies to all the services you provide to your contracting clients.
+You can reclaim VAT on purchases you make via your company (subject to the conditions of any special VAT scheme you join).

-You will need to submit an online VAT return to HMRC each quarter, together with an electronic payment.
-If you elect to pay via direct debit, you have at least an extra 7 days to pay your VAT, and also a handy safeguard against forgetting to make the payment manually.
+If you choose to pay via direct debit, you have at least an extra 7 days to pay your VAT, and also a handy safeguard against forgetting to make the payment manually.

-You must register for VAT if your annual turnover is £85,000 or more (2022/23, however, most accountants will advise you to register regardless, and you could actually benefit financially by joining the Flat Rate VAT scheme, which provides a discount for new companies during their first year in business.
+You could benefit financially by joining the Flat Rate VAT scheme, which provides a discount for new companies during their first year in business.

 Find out more in our dedicated guide to VAT.